Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.azure.webjobs.extensions.servicebus-readme.md

 ## Troubleshooting

+If your function triggers an unhandled exception and you haven't already settled the message, the extension will attempt to abandon the message so that it becomes available for receiving again immediately.

-Please refer to [Monitor Azure Functions](/azure/azure-functions/functions-monitoring) for troubleshooting guidance.
+Please refer to [Monitor Azure Functions](/azure/azure-functions/functions-monitoring) for more troubleshooting guidance.

 ## Next steps